 Horizons’ work connects donors to causes and organizations they are passionate about.
-We help individuals support the LGBT community in ways that reflect their personal values and commitments.
-Whether through philanthropic counseling about annual donations, making grant recommendations from their donor-advised funds, or legacy planning, Horizons offers the expertise and tools to help donors engage with the LGBT community.
+We help individuals support the LGBTQ community in ways that reflect their personal values and commitments.
+Whether through philanthropic counseling about annual donations, making grant recommendations from their donor-advised funds, or legacy planning, Horizons offers the expertise and tools to help donors engage with the LGBTQ community.
 Read about some of the donors who are making a difference now – and for years to come.

 Elvia and Bayan